jlan84/linear-algebra-assignment/pair.md

 8. There are two types of bike users (specified by column `Subscription Type`: `Subscriber` and `Customer`.
 Given this information and the weekend and weekday categorization, plot and inspect the user activity trends.
-Suppose the product team wants to run a promotional campaign, what are you suggestions in terms of who the promotion should apply to and when it should apply for the campaign to be effective?
+Suppose the product team wants to run a promotional campaign, what are your suggestions in terms of who the promotion should apply to and when it should apply for the campaign to be effective?

    ![image](images/nonsub.png)